jfhbrook/public-gpl/README.md

 contains tools for managing Emacs on Windows, namely an ****installation setup wizard**** and a ****tray icon for managing the Emacs daemon****.

+For more information, check out [this blog post I wrote on dev.to](https://dev.to/jfhbrook/introducing-cackledaemon-2dek) that has some screenshots and a project postmortem.

 # Getting Started